 You get all those skillz down and you, my friend, WILL BE A SUCCESSFUL BLOGGER.

-6 years ago I was a successful blogger!
-I made these cherry tarts in celebration of Valentine’s Day and posted about them.
-Because woooooo it’s a holiday and we must all celebrate the holidays even if we don’t like them and think they’re stupid and would rather eat a bag of toenails.
+Why do these if I hate Valentine’s day?
+As I do.
+Because WOOOOOOOOOOOO it’s a holiday and we must all celebrate the holidays even if we don’t like them and think they’re stupid and would rather eat a bag of toenails.

 I do not like Valentine’s Day.
-I think it’s silly.
-And kind of embarrassing really.
-Mostly for men.
+I think it’s stupid and silly.
+And kind of embarrassing really; mostly for men.
 It’s a holiday that at its heart seeks to point out that men, if unreminded, would go years on end, possibly even an entire LIFETIME without buying their wives cheap, skanky underwear.
 That’s just dumb.
 Any men I’ve come across have to be reminded to NOT buy their wives cheap, skanky underwear.

 Enter Valentine’s Day, which conveniently and concisely reminds men throughout the world that nothing better assures a woman that she is loved and cared for, than a man coming home from work, pulling a newly purchased Valentine’s Day card out of a plastic bag, signing it in front of her and handing it over with a self assured “I got you covered.” smile.
 Once a year.

 If the inventors of Valentine’s Day were really serious about their job, the international symbol for it wouldn’t be a heart, it would be the silhouette of a man with a drill and a romance novel tucked into his toolbelt while taking out the garbage in front of the whole neighbourhood wearing a thong.
 Handy, romantic, well read, funny, confident and helpful.